atlas-brown/rt/github_benchamark_analysis.md

 ### analysis

-dont need assumption (directly run the command).
 The output is hard to assert.
 It is always empty on every platform.
 However, after concretization, we cannot use the heuristic to catch the bug.

 ### assumption
 1. need concretization